The Relational Origins of Rules in Online Communities: Findings

 \subsubsection{Reflecting After Enforcement}

-Our interviews highlighted how everyday practices of enforcing governance in the community could prompt reflection about rules after enforcement actions.
-For example, FA3 said that their community lacked rules in the early days and was like ``the wild west.''
-The problems that arose for them eventually led them to craft rules that would address the behavior and content issues they had noticed.
-While FA3 points to an example where new rules were motivated by the absence of rules, R8 noted how the enforcement of existing rules could reveal ways the current rules were insufficient.
-This would ultimately lead to discussions where community leaders took stock of their rule sets and reflected on how rules could be improved:

-\begin{quote} ``At some point, we sit down and decide that the rules we have aren't clear enough or that they don't probably reflect the way that they have been enforced.
+Interviewees discussed how everyday practices of community governance could prompt reflection about the efficacy of having rules.
+For example, FA3 said that their community lacked rules in the early days, calling this time ``the wild west.''
+Only after noticing an increase in problems related to members' behaviors and quality issues in content did they feel it necessary to adopt a rule set.
+While FA3 highlights an example where new rules were motivated by the absence of rules, R8 noted how the enforcement of existing rules could reveal ways the current rules were insufficient and lead to discussions concerning community management: \begin{quote} ``At some point, we sit down and decide that the rules we have aren't clear enough or that they don't probably reflect the way that they have been enforced.
 And so we try to rewrite them all just based off of how we actually have been applying them.''
 (R8) \end{quote}

-Our interviews suggest that these moments of reflection often involved formalizing and streamlining norms.
-FA4 explained that a reason for one of their biggest rule changes was ``to overhaul'' their communities' rules to ``properly consolidate all the unwritten rules'' that they had accumulated.
-Leaders may also overhaul rule sets when they become too bloated with redundant or unnecessary rules that were also hard to enforce.
-FA12 explained they overhauled rules this way because their rule set was ``really complicated and kind of difficult to keep track of.''
-In sum, sweeping rule changes usually occurred in mature communities where inaction would threaten community goals.
+These moments of reflection apparently involved formalizing and streamlining norms.
+FA4 explained that a reason for one of their biggest rule changes was ``to overhaul'' their communities' rules to ``properly consolidate all the unwritten rules.''
+Leaders also said they would overhaul rule sets when they became bloated by rules that were redundant, unnecessary, or hard to enforce.
+FA12 explained they overhauled rules because their existing rule set was ``really complicated and kind of difficult to keep track of.''
+In sum, sweeping rule changes seemed to occur in mature communities where inaction would threaten community goals.